mikebell/mikebell.io/content/cv.md

 ---

 # Mike Bell
-## Platform Engineer - Remote & Manchester UK
+## Platform Engineer and Senior Consultant - Remote & Manchester UK

 ### About me

-Platform Engineer that focuses on improving efficiency for others while simplifying processes and developing new ones.
-Before moving into this role I spent 10 years building and supporting Drupal (PHP) applications, my experience in developing these has given me a greater understanding of the requirements for a Platform Engineer/DevOps/SRE role.
+Platform Engineer and Senior Consultant focused on the AWS stack, management, building and maintaining of infrastructure and projects.

-I've been remote working for over 6 years, taking responsibility of my own time management and ability to work with teams based anywhere in the world.
-At Hippo Digital I build infrastructure, develop software and maintain pipelines and standards for multiple teams.
-While at Convivio I regularly ran stand-ups, meetings, restrospectives and workshops.
+I’ve been remote working for over 7 years, taking responsibility of my own time management and ability to work with teams based anywhere in the world.
+At Hippo Digital I build and manage enterprise level infrastructure, develop software and maintain pipelines and standards for multiple teams.

-Outside of work I maintain my own ProxMox server in my garage where it runs multiple VMs with Docker and home automation software.
+Outside of work I maintain my own on-prem and cloud infrastructure where I run multiple VMs and containers focusing on home automation software.
 When not working I love to build Lego, design and build custom keyboards, cook and play with my cats.

 ### Employment History

 #### Senior Consultant - Platform Engineer - Hippo Digital - February 2021 to present

-**Government Property Agency** - Built and maintain a multi environment AWS setup for a data warehouse and acompanying ingestion ands APIs.
+**Government Property Agency** - Built and maintain a multi environment AWS setup for a data warehouse and accompanying ingestion and APIs.
+Currently managing 12 AWS accounts for two different projects (ETL and Data Warehouse).

 * Cloudformation and subsequent refactor to Terraform/Terragrunt
 * CodePipeline, Codebuild and Github Actions